MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ```

 When the scenario is `"incoming-call"`, the notification will always have a default dismiss button.
 This way, when a calling notification is displayed to the user, we can guarantee that he or she will always be capable to dismiss it.

+Moreover, notifications created within the `"incoming-call"` scenario should have increased priority over the regular ones.
+That is, if a `"default"` notification is currently being displayed and another `"incoming-call"` notification gets created, it should break through and be displayed immediately, requiring immediate action from the user.

 ### Color Treatment